Governing in the Shadows

 ‘Roque shines a light on Angola’s decades-long “armed peace” and identifies securitisation—as discourse, strategy and infrastructure—at its shadowed heart.
 A deeply researched picture of an unaccountable, secretive machinery, justified by a “permanent crisis” that it both imagines and makes all too real.’ — Jocelyn Alexander, Professor of Commonwealth Studies, Department of International Development, University of Oxford

-Paula Cristina Roque is an independent analyst.
-She has been an adviser on sub-Saharan Africa for the Crisis Management Initiative, a senior analyst for Southern Africa with the International Crisis Group, and a senior researcher with the Institute for Security Studies.
-She is a founding member of the South Sudan Center for Strategic and Policy Studies in Juba and has a PhD in International Development from the University of Oxford.
+Paula Cristina Roque PhD has worked for the Crisis Management Initiative, the International Crisis Group, and the Institute for Security Studies.
+She is a founding member of the South Sudan Center for Strategic and Policy Studies, and author of Governing in the Shadows: Angola's Securitised State, also published by Hurst.